Financial Powers of Attorney Grant Broad Authority

 Misuse of a POA is grounds for civil liability of twice any amounts taken and attorneys’ fees for the victim.
 Probate Code § 4231.5.
-Where the principal is over age 65 the misuse also constitutes criminal and civil financial elder abuse under California law.
+Any relative of an elderly principal has standing under the law to challenge the conduct of an attorney-in-fact for the elder and to force them to account for their transactions.
+Probate Code §§ 4540(d) and 4541.
+Where the principal is over age 65 or a dependent person (as the principal in the reported case), the misuse also constitutes criminal and civil financial elder or dependent adult abuse under California law.
 Penal Code § 368; Cal.
 Welf. & Inst.
 Code § 15610.30.
-Agents who wrongfully take the property of seniors are responsible not only for twice the amount taken under the Probate Code but also, under the Elder Abuse Act, enhanced damages.
+Damages are also doubled under the Probate Code for any financial abuse of a senior.
+Probate Code § 859.
+Anyone assisting the Agent in taking a senior’s property is also guilty of financial elder abuse under the law.
+Agents who wrongfully take the property of seniors (and their assistants in the taking) are responsible not only for twice the amount taken under the Probate Code but also, under the Elder Abuse Act, enhanced damages.
 Both the Probate Code and the Elder Abuse Act grant the injured senior attorneys’ fees and expenses incurred in suing to get their property back.
 Probate Code § 4231.5(c); Cal.
 Welf. & Inst.
 Code § 15657.5.

 Ingrid M. Evans can represent you if an agent has misused a Power of Attorney granted by you or an older loved one in San Mateo County or elsewhere in California.
 If you need help, call us today at 415-441-8669 or toll free at 1-888-50EVANS (888-503-8267).or by email at <a href=”mailto:firstname.lastname@example.org”>email@example.com</a>.